-History has shown us how dangerous its explosions can be, prompting us to think about a possible method of prevention.
+History has shown us how dangerous the eruptions of Vesuvius can be, prompting us to think about a possible method of prevention.

-Researchers with experts on volcanoes from ETH Zurich have started a new study, dedicated to analyzing the eruptions of the volcano and its history.
-The main objective is to develop a theory on a possible new explosion.
+The expert researchers of volcanoes of the ETH in Zurich have started a new study, dedicated to the analysis of the volcano's eruptions and its history.
+The main goal is to come up with a theory about a possible new explosion.

 The previous episodes, which occurred both in historical times and prehistoric, they brought explosive eruptions capable of destroying entire countries.
 The people settled nearby have had no chance to save themselves, and the consequences have been catastrophic.